Learn

 The real opportunity

 That's the gap Purr is built to close.
-Scan your bags, see what they're worth, track values over time, get alerts when prices change, and buy or sell peer-to-peer when you're ready.
-Lower fees than any consignment platform.
+Scan your bags, see what they're worth, track values over time, and get alerts when prices change.
+An instant resale estimate on everything you own, in one place.

-Track your collection with PurrJoin the waitlist for early access.
+Track your collection with PurrDownload on the App Store.

 *Retail prices and resale retention ranges are approximate, based on aggregated secondary market data from major platforms as of early 2026.
 Actual values vary by condition, color, hardware, size, and market conditions.
 Luxury goods are illiquid assets and should not be considered a substitute for diversified financial investments.
 Past performance does not guarantee future results.